elastic/elasticsearch-js/README.md

 Default: 10000

-How many milliseconds can the connection take before the request is aboorted and retried.
+How many milliseconds can the connection take before the request is aborted and retried.
 (TODO: timeout errors shouldn't cause a retry).

 ### deadTimeout
 Type: `Number`